PaulTran47/paultran47.github.io/README.md

 * Every website page is fully interactive within 2 seconds, including on 3G mobile connections.
 This speed is achieved by:
   * Critical CSS for initial rendering of every page is inlined in the head tags.
-    * All non-critical CSS preloaded and asynchronously loaded.
+    * All non-critical CSS preloaded.
-  * Web fonts (i.e., JetBrains Mono) are loaded with `font-display: optional;`.
+  * Web fonts (i.e., JetBrains Mono) are (pre)loaded with `font-display: swap;` and use locally hosted fonts before pulling from origin or cache.
-  The website's fallback font, Courier New, has been tuned and optimised to mimic JetBrains Mono.
+  The website's fallback font, Courier New (Courier for MacOS), has been tuned and optimised to mimic JetBrains Mono.
 This makes the web font "nice to have" rather than a critical component to experiencing the website.
-Thus, the font property and attribute prevents FOIT, but allows for JetBrains Mono to appear on first page view **if** it loads within ~100ms.
+Thus, the font property and attribute prevents FOIT allows for JetBrains Mono to appear on first page view without being a render-blocking resource.
+    * As of 05 March, 2025, I will retune my fallback fonts using the new `@font-face` attributes (e.g., `ascent-override`) when they have broad browser support.
   * All JS is asynchronously loaded.
   * All graphics are served in compressed .webp format (with compressed .jpg as a fallback)
-    * All graphics are lazily loaded for minimal FOIT.
+    * All below-the-fold graphics are lazily loaded for minimal FOIT.

 * Entire website is designed to be responsive for almost all common display resolutions, both desktop and mobile